Do you want to learn how to run a competition on LinkedIn?

 The next step is to add entry methods to your LinkedIn competition.
 RafflePress offers tons of ways for people to enter your contest.
 You can even add bonus entry methods to improve people’s chances of winning while promoting your brand.

-For example, you can award users 1 entry for following you on LinkedIn, a 2nd entry for sharing your contest on LinkedIn, a 3rd for subscribing to your email list, and so on.
+For example, you can award users 1 entry for following you on LinkedIn, a 2nd entry for sharing your contest on LinkedIn, a 3rd for subscribing to your email list, etc.

 The majority of participants will take as many actions as possible because it improves their chances of winning your grand prize.